pingcap/docs-dm/en/task-configuration-file-full.md

     events: ["all dml"]
     action: Do

-# The filter rule set of tables to be migrated in the upstream database instance.
+# The filter rule set of tables to be migrated from the upstream database instance.
 You can set multiple rules at the same time.
 block-allow-list:                    # Use black-white-list if the DM version is earlier than v2.0.0-beta.2.
   bw-rule-1:                         # The name of the block allow list rule.
     do-dbs: ["~^test.*", "user"]     # The allow list of upstream schemas needs to be migrated.